May 23, 2018

 Keep it short

-Don't demand participation too often
+Do not demand participation too often

-Create good transitions between face-to-face and online
+Establish good transitions between face-to-face and online

-Create good transitions within your online course
+Establish good transitions within your online course

 Even between individual learning units, you should ensure a good connection.
-The structure of your online course is important so that your participant always knows where they stand and what they need to do next.
+The structure of your online course is important so that your participant always knows where they currently stand and what they need to do next.

-Create good transitions to the participant's workday
+Establish good transitions to the participant's workday

 Do you want to offer e-learning as a company or academy?
 Download our guide "Successfully Rolling Out E-Learnings with blink.it" for free.